skyte/momentum/README.md

 # Momentum Stocks Screener in the Style of "Stocks on the Move" by Andreas Clenow
 ## How To Run
 1. Create TDAmeritrade Developer Account and App
-2. Open "config.yaml" and put in your preferences
+2. Open `config.yaml` and put in your preferences
-   - Don't forget to put in your API_KEY!
+   - Don't forget to put in your `API_KEY`!
-3. Run "momentum_data.py" to aggregate the price data
+3. Run `momentum_data.py` to aggregate the price data
-4. Run "momentum.py" to aggregate your momentum positions list
+4. Run `momentum.py` to aggregate your momentum positions list
-5. In the "output" folder you find
+5. In the `output` folder you find
-   - Your positions list
+   - `momentum_positions.csv` - Your positions list
-   - A TradingView watchlist
+   - `Momentum.txt` - A TradingView watchlist